Essential Grilling Safety Guide for Beginners: Complete Outdoor Cooking Safety

 Before you start grilling, learn the basic safety rules.
 Grilling outdoors can be fun but also risky if not done right.

 Gas and charcoal grills have their own dangers.
-Gas grills might leak gas, and charcoal grills can make carbon monoxide if not aired out.
-Knowing these risks helps you stay safe.
+Gas grills might leak gas, and charcoal grills can make carbon monoxide if not aired out properly.

 Setting Up a Safe Grilling Station